-This story was underwritten by #ThisIsTucson for CPES Novelles, a local and national leader in person-centered, trauma informed care.
+This story was written by #ThisIsTucson and underwritten by CPES Novelles, a local and national leader in person-centered, trauma informed care.
 Thank you for supporting the local organizations that support us!

 We all feel anxious sometimes.

 And it can actually be helpful, since it's our body's way of reacting to stress and it helps us to prepare for action.

 "Anxiety is a normal emotion that is characterized by tension and worry, and it often involves bodily changes that prepare us for action," says David Sbarra, Professor of Clinical Training in the UA Department of Psychology.
 "In small doses, anxiety is healthy and can be quite motivating."

 But, when anxiety starts to take over and become excessive, it could indicate a disorder, Sbarra adds.